GaaneshT/tp/docs/DeveloperGuide.md

   - 1a1.
 TutorSynch shows an error message.

     Use case ends.

-- 1b.
-No students match the given tags.

-  - 1b1.
-TutorSynch displays a message indicating no students found.

-    Use case ends.

-**Use case: UC10 - Find a person by name**
+**Use case: UC10 – Bulk delete students with specified tags**

 **Preconditions:**

 - At least one student exists.
+- User has identified the specific tags for student record deletion.

 **Guarantees:**

-- Persons whose partial names contain at least one of the specified keywords will be displayed in a list.
+- Student records with any of the specified tags are permanently deleted.

 **MSS**

-1. User enters the `find` command followed by one or more keywords.
-2. TutorSynch searches all persons for names containing any of the given keywords.
+1. User requests to remove students with any of the specified tag(s).
-3. TutorSynch displays a list of matching persons.
+2. TutorSynch deletes matching students.
+3. TutorSynch shows the updated student list.

    Use case ends.

 **Extensions**

-- 3a.
-No matching person found.

-  - 3a1.
-TutorSynch shows an empty list with display message.
+- 1a.
+No students match the given tags.

+    - 1a1.
+TutorSynch displays a message indicating no students found.

       Use case ends.

-**Use case: UC11 - Filter persons based on conditions**
+**Use case: UC11 - Find student(s) by name**

 **Preconditions:**